JanHerca/urantiapedia/output/wikijs/en/article/William_Wentworth/Application_of_Scientific_Thinking.md

 Material science has had its successes in the depiction of matter/energy.
 This is the realm where rational thought and mathematics are supreme.
 Theology and superstition are no way to study the material cosmos.
 As the Midwayer Commission points out:

 > _Secularism can never bring peace to mankind.
 Nothing can take the place of God in human society.
 But mark you well! do not be quick to surrender the beneficent gains of the secular revolt from ecclesiastical totalitarianism.
 Western civilization today enjoys many liberties and satisfactions as a result of the secular revolt.
-The great mistake of secularism was this: In revolting against the almost total control of life by religious authority, and after attaining the liberation from such ecclesiastical tyranny, the secularists went on to institute a revolt against God himself, sometimes tacitly and sometimes openly_.
-[UB 198:8.6](/en/The_Urantia_Book/198#p8_6)
+The great mistake of secularism was this: In revolting against the almost total control of life by religious authority, and after attaining the liberation from such ecclesiastical tyranny, the secularists went on to institute a revolt against God himself, sometimes tacitly and sometimes openly_. <a id="a71_627"></a>[UB 195:8.6](/en/The_Urantia_Book/195#p8_6)

 That said, however, the ambition to develop a unified theory to explain the cosmos by means of the study of its material aspects remains an impossible dream.
 As _The Urantia Book_ explains, the reality which is assumed by science is actually only a portion of the whole, and even that portion has its origin in a supermaterial reality.
 The revelators explain that the original situation is one in which there is nothing but pre-God—an infinity which constitutes the potential of God.
 The revelators point out that this infinity, which they call the I AM, is all that exists.
 There is no void, or space, or anything at all except I AM, and I AM self-metamorphoses into everything which can be conceived of as real.